-Limestone caverns form when slightly acid groundwater seeping through limestone rocks dissolves a hole in the rocks.
+Limestone caverns form when slightly acid groundwater seeping through limestone rocks dissolves a hole in the rock.
 Over time the hole increases in size forming caves that are sometimes miles long.
-The ground water carries the dissolved calcite away in solution and deposits it in other caves as a variety of limestone formations.
+The groundwater carries the dissolved calcite away in solution and deposits it in other caves as a limestone formation.

 Water dripping into the cave evaporates and calcite dissolved in the water precipitates out to form travertine.
 Stalactites are icicle-like formations that hang from the ceiling in limestone caves.